Lerr1uqs/Lerr1uqs/README.md

 ### Hi there 👋
+Aim to be a remote home work developer.

 <!--
 **Lerr1uqs/Lerr1uqs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.